3 Keys to Overpowering Anxiety

 #1.
 Clarify The Core Issue

-I don’t let myself forget that this is an issue for me.
+I don’t let myself forget that this is a potential issue for me.
 I’ve been open with friends and family about my anxiety.
-I actually now have very little fear of flying.
-Flew to Europe twice over the last year, but I try and keep the tools I’ve learned.
+I now don’t fear flying.
+In fact, I enjoy traveling and relax on flights.

 #2.
 Best Outcome Focus

-I no longer focus on the worst-case scenario and instead focus on the most likely scenario, of having a safe flight, instead.
-I focus on the opportunity and benefits like the fun activities when I arrive, making memories, and having enjoyable conversations on the plane.
-Instead of being consumed by the problem (fear of flying) I engage something hopefully.
-Yesterday on a long flight back from Paris, I consumed a great book, hung out with my daughter, journaled, did some work, and watched a good movie.
+I no longer focus on the worst-case scenario and focus on the most likely scenario, a safe flight, instead.
+I focus on the opportunities like the fun activities when I arrive, making memories, and having enjoyable conversations on the plane.

 #3.
 Engagement

-I started to research flying and talking to my pilot friends.
-I read parts of a book on the subject called Flying Without Fear.
+I started to research flying and talking to pilots.
+I read a book on the subject called Flying Without Fear.
 My counselor friends gave me advice on coping with anxiety.
-My friend Nate, who is a pilot, flew me from Wichita to Branson on a Cessna while I sat as a co-pilot.
-I went to see my own therapist to work on this fear which helped me deal with the root issues, some of which I wasn’t even aware of.
+My friend Nate, who is a pilot, flew me from Wichita to Branson on a small Cessna.
+I saw a therapist and faced the root issues, which I wasn’t even aware of.

 A Simple Solution